microsoft/WhatTheHack/055-ChaosStudio4AKS/Student/Challenge-01.md

 Create failure at the AKS pod level in your preferred region e.g. EastUS

-- Prepare environment for AKS failures
+- Show that your AKS environment has been prepared
-- Load and scope the Chaos Experiment to the workload's web tier
+- Show that your Chaos Experiment has been scoped to the web tier workload
-- Observe the failure
+- Show (if any) any failure you observed during the experiment

 During the experiment, were you able to order a pizza or perform your appplication's functionality?
 If not, what could you do to make your application resilient at the POD layer?